atom-morgan/my-portfolio/_posts/2016-03-22-child-labor-laws-are-outdated.markdown

 layout: post
 tag: [opinion]
 excerpt: >-
   Why are we still living with outdated child labor laws?
 If an ambitious teenager learns Photoshop and Illustrator why should anybody stop them from making money simply because they're under a certain age?
+description: >-
+  Why are we still living with outdated child labor laws?
+If an ambitious teenager learns Photoshop and Illustrator why should anybody stop them from making money simply because they're under a certain age?
 ---

 I recently managed to find [two](http://web.archive.org/web/20090830202605/http://geocities.com/ajmorgan25/){:target="_blank"} [screenshots](http://web.archive.org/web/20040511180502/http://www.geocities.com/ajmorgan25/){:target="_blank"} from the first website I ever made when I was around 12 years old.
 I have no idea what was going on in my brain at the time but for whatever reason I wanted to make my own website and design my own "forum sigs".